astahl/poco-cmake/README.md

 TODOs
 -----

-- clean up and document all new target properties.
+- [ ] clean up and document all new target properties.
-- document
+- [ ] document all new functions.
-- optimize target dependencies to avoid unecessary build steps.
+- [ ] optimize target dependencies to avoid unecessary build steps.
+- [ ] more complex examples with interdependencies and extension points.

 License